menu

 Wilson City Center is a suburban neighborhood (based on population density) located in Wilson, North Carolina.

 Real estate in the City Center of Wilson, NC is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
-Many of the residences in the City Center neighborhood are older, well-established, built between 1940 and 1969.
+Many of the residences in the City Center neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics